openshift-knative/knative-camel-operator/README.md

 - Knative Serving
 - Camel K

->**NOTE:** Knative Camel 0.7.1 is compatible with Camel K 0.3.4, which cannot be installed from Operator Hub (although it's available there).
+>**NOTE:** Knative Camel 0.10.0 is compatible with Camel K 1.0.0-M4, which cannot be installed from Operator Hub.

-The Camel K client can be downloaded from the [0.3.4 release page](https://github.com/apache/camel-k/releases/tag/0.3.4) and installed following the instructions in the [github repository](https://github.com/apache/camel-k#installation).
+The Camel K client can be downloaded from the [1.0.0-M4 release page](https://github.com/apache/camel-k/releases/tag/1.0.0-M4) and installed following the instructions in the [github repository](https://github.com/apache/camel-k#installation).

-Camel K 0.3.4 can be installed in "Single Namespace" mode or "All Namespaces" mode.
-In case of single namespace mode, you must install it in any namespace where you want to deploy a Camel source.
+Camel K 1.0.0-M4 should be installed in "All Namespaces" mode in order to use it in Camel Sources.

 For example, to use Knative Camel in an example namespace, follow these steps: